 The Town of Parker Arizona is the home to a 16 mile stretch of the Colorado river.
-If you enjoy being outside in the water soaking up the sun this is the place to be.
+If you enjoy being outside in the water soaking up the sun, this is the place to be.
 Parker offers many amenities including our two Arizona State Parks.
 It is known for their off-roading trails, waterskiing, and drag boat races.
 If you want to get away from the water, you can enjoy the beautiful Emerald Canyon golf course or learn about Native American culture at the Colorado River Indian Tribes (CRIT) Museum.
-If you are looking for something a little more exciting with the kids you can visit the Blue Water Resort Casino that now features a wake board island, a 15ft. waterfall and a giant 2 story waterslide.
-This town is fun for the whole family.
+If you are looking for something a little more exciting with the kids you can visit the BlueWater Resort and Casino that features a 15ft. waterfall and a giant 2 story waterslide.
+This town is fun for the whole family!

 Another Arizona mining town, this community has become a relaxing area for retirees only 27 miles southeast of the Colorado River, and so close to the California border, this community is a great place for relaxing RVer's.
 This little town also offers a fun historic element to the community.
 If you enjoy history then you'll enjoy the Petroglyphs that are surround the town.
 Petroglyphs is a form of rock art that can be dated back hundreds of years.
 They are most famous for the Bouse Fisherman geoglyph.